Chanksela/chanksela/README.md

 Web Developer
 -------------

-Web developer mainly using Laravel/Vue.
+I'm a web developer mainly using Laravel/Vue.

 * 🌍  I'm based in Tbilisi, Georgia
 * ✉️  You can contact me at [kakhachankseliani@gmail.com](mailto:kakhachankseliani@gmail.com)